82nd Airborne Division: Normandy

 Members of the 508th PIR, 82nd Airborne Division, check their equipment before taking off from an airfield in Saltby, Leicestershire, England, to participate in the invasion of Europe, 1944.

 With two air drops under its belt, the 82nd Airborne was ready for the second "D-Day" operation in the division's history; Operation Neptune, or the amphibious assault portion of Allied invasion of Normandy.
 The division conducted Mission Boston, a component of the Operation Overlord plan.

 In preparation for the operation, the division was significantly reorganized.
 To ease the integration of replacement troops, rest, and refitting following the fighting in Italy, the 504th PIR did not rejoin the division for the invasion.
 Two new parachute infantry regiments (PIRs), the 507th and the 508th, provided it, along with the veteran 505th, a three-parachute infantry regiment punch.
 The 325th was also reinforced by the addition of the 3rd Battalion of the 401st GIR, bringing it up to a strength of three battalions.

-On 5 and 6 June these paratroopers, parachute artillery elements, and the 319th and 320th, boarded hundreds of transport planes and gliders to begin history's largest airborne assault at the time (only Operation Market Garden later that year would be larger).
-During the 6 June assault, a 508th platoon leader, First lieutenant Robert P. Mathias, would be the first US Army officer killed by German fire during the invasion.
-On 7 June, after this first wave of attack, the 325th GIR would arrive by glider to provide a division reserve.
+On 5 and 6 June these paratroopers, parachute artillery elements, and the 319th and 320th, boarded hundreds of transport planes and gliders to begin history's largest airborne assault at the time.
+Only Operation Market Garden later that year would be larger.
+During the 6 June assault, a 508th platoon leader, First lieutenant Robert P. Mathias, was the first US Army officer killed by German fire during the invasion.
+On 7 June, after this first wave of attack, the 325th GIR arrived by glider to provide a division reserve.